As an employer, why should I care about ensuring full-time work for my staff?

 I think decent work is important but my competitors don’t follow employment laws.
 How can we deal with this?

 Companies that follow the rules are placed in an unfair competitive position when laws are not enforced.
-74% of the businesses caught breaking employment laws in the past did not change their behaviour, according to a Ministry of Labour Repeat Violator Inspection Blitz conducted in 2016.
+74% of the businesses caught breaking employment laws in the past did not change their behaviour, according to an Ontario Ministry of Labour Repeat Violator Inspection Blitz conducted in 2016.
 Consistent enforcement of our labour laws protects all of us.
 Anything less is not fair.
 Anyone who breaks the law should be held accountable.

 What about the flexibility of my business?